OWASP-BLT/BLT/README.md

 Please follow the [black](https://github.com/psf/black) code style for the project.
 It helps us in keeping the codebase consistent and improves readibility for other developers.

 ### License
-The BLT code is released under [GNU Affero General Public License v3.0 (AGPL-3.0)](https://github.com/OWASP/BLT/blob/master/LICENSE.md).
+The BLT code is released under [GNU Affero General Public License v3.0 (AGPL-3.0)](https://github.com/OWASP/BLT/blob/master/LICENSE.

-## Mobile App
-BLT mobile version codebase which is built in Flutter is available at [BLT Flutter](https://github.com/Bugheist/Flutter).

 ## Notes

 - If you find a bug or have an improvement, use BLT to report it!
 - for each new issue, create a new branch with issue-382 or similar matching the issue number - when you commit add fixes #288 to link the issue to the pull request
-- Our Figma desins are also Open Source you can see them here https://www.figma.com/file/s0xuxeU6O2guoWEfA9OElZ/Bugheist-Full-Design to contribute to the design, add a pull request to the design changes file and we will merge them into our main figma file.
 - to take a github issue type a comment that says "assign to me" or /assign and it will assign it to you.